tomjoht/learnapidoc/_includes/content/activities/create_swaggerui_display.md

     Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
     ```

-5. Copy the `http://0.0.0.0:8000/` path to your browser's address bar.
-This is the web server address.
+5. Type either `localhost` in your browser's address bar (or copy the `http://0.0.0.0:8000/` path).
+This address lets you view the local web server.

     By default, web servers default to the `index.html` file in the directory, so it will show the Swagger UI file automatically.
-If the browser doesn't direct to `index.html`, add it manually: `http://0.0.0.0:8000/index.html`.
+If the browser doesn't direct to `index.html`, add it manually: `http://localhost/index.html`.

     To stop the server, press **Ctrl+C** in your command prompt.